 |File Extension||File Meaning|

-|myfile.bak||This indicates backup file|
+|myfile.bak||This indicates the existence of a backup file.|

-|myfile.hlp||This indicates help file|
+|myfile.hlp||This indicates the presence of a help file.|

-|myfile.mp3||This indicates mp3 music or audio file in which music encoded in MPEG layer 3 audio format|
+|myfile.mp3||This denotes an MP3 music or audio file in which the music has been encoded in MPEG Layer 3 audio format.|

-|myfile.mpg||This indicates mpg video file in which movie encoded with the MPEG standard|
+|myfile.mpg||This is an MPEG video file containing a movie encoded with the MPEG standard.|

-|myfile.o||This indicates an object file|
+|myfile.o||This indicates the presence of an object file.|

-|myfile.pdf||This indicates Portable Document Format (PDF) file|
+|myfile.pdf||This indicates a file in Portable Document Format (PDF).|